About Juliet

 The success of those first two books in 1999 led to a contract for another three Tales of Einarinn , to follow up storylines that suggested themselves for The Gambler’s Fortune and The Warrior’s Bond.
 After completing The Fifth Tale, The Assassin’s Edge, I opted for a new direction within the same world, writing, The Aldabreshin Compass series, starting with Southern Fire and turning to Northern Storm and Western Shore, concluding with Eastern Tide.
 That was followed by a trilogy focusing on The Lescari Revolution.

-My most recent epic fantasy trilogy, The Hadrumal Crisis concluded in 2012 with Defiant Peaks, my fifteenth fantasy novel.
-Since then I have been taking my writing in new directions such as writing a serial novella and several short stories in an entirely new fantasy scenario.
-I’ve published a couple of short story collections with Wizards’ Tower Press; one of A Few Further Tales of Einarinn, and one of stories about a group of monster hunters in the Victorian era, Challoner, Murray & Balfour.
-I’ve also contributed regularly to anthologies published by ZNB in the US, and by Newcon Press in the UK.
-A collection of my short fiction will be published by NewCon Press in 2024.
+My epic fantasy trilogy, The Hadrumal Crisis concluded in 2012 with Defiant Peaks, my fifteenth fantasy novel.
+Since then I have taken my writing in new directions, as well as making my backlist available in ebooks with Wizards’ Tower Press.
+I’ve published a couple of short story collections; A Few Further Tales of Einarinn, and Challoner, Murray & Balfour, about a group of monster hunters in the Victorian era, as well as Secret Histories of the River Kingdom, set in an entirely new secondary fantasy world.
+I’ve contributed regularly to anthologies published by ZNB in the US, and by Newcon Press in the UK.
+Different Times and Other Places, a collection of my short fiction in the Polestars series was published by NewCon Press in 2024.

-At the moment, I’m writing contemporary fantasy novels, published by Wizard’s Tower Press.
-There are six ‘Green Man’ books out so far, most recently The Green Man’s Quarry.
-As long as I find suitable inspiration in British folklore, ancient and modern, I’ll keep writing more of these stories.
+I’m currently writing contemporary fantasy novels, published by Wizard’s Tower Press.
+There are eight ‘Green Man’ titles so far, most recently The Green Man’s Holiday.
+As long as readers are keen for more books, and I continue to find suitable inspiration in British folklore, ancient and modern, I’ll keep writing more of these stories.

-Writing is a rewarding job, but managing the work and deadlines, the business side of authoring, and home life keeps me busier than I could ever have imagined twenty-odd years ago.
-As well as writing novels, articles and reviews, I enjoy going to conventions and visiting local SF and writer’s groups where I can meet and chat to people about what I write, what other people write and read and all kinds of topics besides.
+Writing is a rewarding job, but managing the work and deadlines, the business side of authoring and home life keeps me busier than I could ever have imagined twenty-odd years ago.
+As well as writing novels, articles and reviews, I go to conventions and visit local SF and writer’s groups to meet and chat to people about what I write, to hear about other people’s writing and reading and all kinds of topics besides.
 That’s one of the most enjoyable aspects of being an author.